thanosalexander/omnipay-bardo/README.md

 [Omnipay](https://github.com/omnipay/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
-This package implements Pin support for Omnipay.
+This package implements Bardo support for Omnipay.

 ## Installation